Razanaziz0/Udacity_data_scientist_course/README.md

 2-If bookings increase is prices increase also ?

 3-is the property prices change based on neighborhoods and high review scores ?

+In order to answer the questions, I will follow the CRISP-DM process
 ## Installation

 The code was built on Python 3.8,All libraries are avilable in Anaconda distribution of Python.